-If you'd like to tell the author about your experience using 'Change Management that Sticks' you can check out more about Barb and her change management consultancy work and interact at barbgrant.com or on LinkedIn.
+If you'd like to tell the author about your experience using 'Change Management that Sticks' send an email to barb@barbgrant.com.

+You can check out more about Barb and her change management mentoring and consultancy work at barbgrant.com or on LinkedIn.